jimhigson/oboe.js/writing/main/3_Background.md

 extensions to the original XHR1.
 Given an interest in streaming, the most interesting of these is the progress event:

-> while the download is progressing, queue a task to fire a progress
+> While the download is progressing, queue a task to fire a progress
 > event named progress about every 50ms or for every byte received,
 > whichever is least frequent. [@xhr2progress]